 Other indexing techniques have been proposed that store information about a region of the dataset, instead of the indexing individual keys.
 For example, leaf nodes in a BF-Tree~\cite{bftree} are bloom filters.
 Unlike \system{}, BF-Tree does not exploit properties about the data's distribution when segmenting a dataset.
 Another example are learned indexes~\cite{learnedindexes}, which aim to learn the underlying data distribution to index data items.
 Unlike learned indexes, \system{} has strict error guarantees, supports insert operations, and provides a cost model to ensure predictable performance and size.

-Sparse indexes like Hippo~\cite{hippo}, Block Range Indexes~\cite{postgres}, and Small Materialized Aggregates (SMAs)~\cite{sma} all store information about value ranges similar to the idea of segments that we store in \system{}.
-However, these techniques do not consider underlying data distribution or bound the latency for lookups/inserts.
+Sparse indexes like Hippo~\cite{hippo}, Block Range Indexes~\cite{postgres}, and Small Materialized Aggregates~\cite{sma} all store information about value ranges similar to the idea of segments in \system{}.
+However, these techniques do not consider the underlying data distribution or bound lookup/insert latency.

-Finally, several approximation techniques have been proposed in order to improve the performance of similarity search ~\cite{fast_similarity_search,string_similarity,clustering,similarity_index} (for string or multimedia data), unlike \system{} which uses approximation for compressing indexes optimized for traditional point and range queries.
+Finally, several approximation techniques have been proposed in order to improve the performance of similarity search ~\cite{fast_similarity_search,string_similarity,similarity_index} (for string or multimedia data), unlike \system{} which uses approximation for compressing indexes optimized for traditional point and range queries.

-\textbf{Partial and Adaptive Indexes:} Partial indexes~\cite{partialidx} aim to reduce the storage footprint of an index since they built the index only for a subset of data that is of interest to the user.
-The main idea is that they only take the workload into account to index the ``important data''.
-Another example are tail indexes~\cite{idea} that index only rare data items (i.e., outliers) in aggregate queries to reduce the storage footprint of the overall index. \system{}, on the other hand, supports queries over all attribute values but could be extended to index only ``important'' data ranges as well.
-Furthermore, database cracking~\cite{dbcracking} is a technique that physically adaptively reorders values in a column store in order to more efficiently support selection queries without needing to store secondary indexes.
-Since database cracking reorganizes values based on past queries, it does not efficiently support for ad-hoc queries, like \system{} can.
+\emph{Partial and Adaptive Indexes:} Partial indexes~\cite{partialidx} aim to reduce the storage footprint of an index since they index only a subset of the data that is of interest to the user.
+For example, Tail Indexes~\cite{idea,hilda_idea} store only rare data items in order to reduce the storage footprint of the overall index. \system{}, on the other hand, supports queries over all attribute values but could be extended to index only ``important'' data ranges as well.
+Furthermore, database cracking~\cite{dbcracking} is a technique that physically reorders values in a column in order to more efficiently support selection queries without needing to store secondary indexes.
+Since database cracking reorganizes values based on past queries, it does not efficiently support ad-hoc queries, like \system{} can.